 Get Your Kitchen Fired Up!

-If you’re interested in more great venison recipes, you’ll darn sure want to have “The Sporting Chef’s Better Venison Cookbook” in your kitchen or deer camp.
-Wild game chef and hunter Scott Leysath has packed this 176-page book with great info, photos and more.
-You’ll get his insights on venison preparation and recipes for everything from soups to roasts.
-It definitely should be in your collection, and would be a great Mother’s Day or Father’s Day gift this spring, too!
-BUY IT HERE NOW
+If you’re interested in more great venison recipes, you’ll want “The Sporting Chef’s Better Venison Cookbook” in your kitchen.
+This 176-page book is packed with great info, photos and more.
+You’ll get Scott Leysath’s insights on venison preparation and recipes for everything from soups to roasts.
+It definitely should be in your collection, and is a great Christmas gift, too!
+See it here.